A.M. Med. Servs., P.C. v Travelers Ins. Co. (2020 NY Slip Op 50459(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Queens County (Larry Love, J.), entered February 22, 2018.
-The order granted plaintiff’s motion to recalculate, from a simple rate to a compound rate, an award of statutory no-fault interest in a judgment of that court entered January 31, 2017.
+Appeal from an order of the Civil Court of the City of New York, Queens County (Phillip Hom, J.), entered June 4, 2018.
+The order granted the branch of defendant’s motion seeking to dismiss the complaint on the ground of laches.

 ENTER: